Skip to content

 ) -> Func

-Checks whether the arr array has the elem element.
+Checks whether the array contains the specified element.

 Parameters:

 Array to check for the element.
 If a string is provided, it is assumed to be the name of the array column.
+If a Column is provided, it is assumed to be an array column.
+If a Func is provided, it is assumed to be a function returning an array.
 If a sequence is provided, it is assumed to be an array of values.
-If a Func is provided, it is assumed to be a function returning an array.

 • elem (Any) –